Skip to content

 Tax implications for landlords

-The tax landscape for UK landlords has changed significantly since 2017.
-The most impactful change is Section 24 of the Finance Act 2015, which phased out the ability for individual landlords to deduct mortgage interest from their rental income before calculating tax.
-Instead, you now receive a basic-rate tax credit (20%) on your mortgage interest payments.
-This means higher-rate and additional-rate taxpayers pay considerably more tax than they did previously.
+Tax for UK landlords has changed a lot since 2017.
+The biggest shift is Section 24 of the Finance Act 2015.
+It took away the right individual landlords once had to take their mortgage interest off their rental income before working out the tax.
+In its place you get a basic-rate tax credit of 20% on the interest you pay.
+For higher-rate and additional-rate taxpayers, that adds up to a good deal more tax than the old rules did.

-Other taxes to plan for include capital gains tax (CGT) when you sell a rental property, stamp duty land tax (SDLT) with the 3% surcharge for additional properties, and income tax on your net rental profits.
+There are other taxes to budget for too.
+You pay capital gains tax (CGT) on the profit when you sell a rental, stamp duty land tax (SDLT) with its 3% surcharge on additional properties, and income tax on the rental profit you are left with each year.

-The tax landscape for UK landlords has changed significantly since 2017.
-The most impactful change is Section 24 of the Finance Act 2015, which phased out the ability for individual landlords to deduct mortgage interest from their rental income before calculating tax.
-Instead, you now receive a basic-rate tax credit (20%) on your mortgage interest payments.
+The tax rules for UK landlords have changed a lot since 2017.
+The biggest shift is Section 24 of the Finance Act 2015.
+It took away the right individual landlords once had to take their mortgage interest off their rental income before working out the tax.
+In its place you get a basic-rate tax credit of 20% on the interest you pay.

-This means if you’re a higher-rate (40%) or additional-rate (45%) taxpayer, you could be paying tax on rental “profits” that don’t actually exist once mortgage payments are accounted for.
-This has driven many landlords to explore the limited company route.
+So if you’re a higher-rate (40%) or additional-rate (45%) taxpayer, you can end up taxed on rental “profit” that isn’t really there once the mortgage is paid.
+That is why many landlords now look at the limited company route.

 Key taxes for BTL landlords